 Example 5.16 (Time-domain integration property of the Fourier transform).
-Use the time-domain integration property of the Fourier transform $X(\omega)$ of the signal x(t) = u(t).
+Use the time-domain integration property of the Fourier transform in order to find the Fourier transform $X(\omega)$ of the signal x(t) = u(t).

 Solution.
 We begin by observing that x(t) can be expressed in terms of an integral as follows: